JHNUL/TiraLabra2023/README.md

 The application will read MusicXML files as training data to populate a stochastic model that is used to predict the next note.
 The model is using a Markov Chain of user-defined degree for the prediction.

+Some example generations from the current datasets are included in the `examples` folder

 ## Documentation

 - [Specification (määrittelydokumentti)](/docs/specifications.md)